haodeng/rust_beginner/ownership.md

 All primitive data types are on the stack, String is on heap.

+# Ownership rules
+* Each value in Rust has a variable that’s called its owner.
+* There can only be one owner at a time.
+* When the owner goes out of scope, the value will be dropped.

+# Memory and Allocation
 Why can String be mutated but literals cannot?
 The difference is how these two types deal with memory.

     let mut s = String::from("hello"); // This type is allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.